lh1me/hexo-theme-aomori/README.md

 ## Install

-Download [下载](https://github.com/lh1me/hexo-theme-aomori/releases), unzip and place it under the Hexo theme directory
+[Download](https://github.com/lh1me/hexo-theme-aomori/releases), unzip and place it under the Hexo theme directory

 ## Using